ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] button  in #/results to calculate and sort rankings [ ] button in #/resutls to add rank into database
-[ ] add an error modal if you dont have the correct user to add to the database
+[ ] add an error modal if you dont have the correct user to add to the database [ ] wheen there is a small window the login navbar will not work

 [ ] table font-size property not small enough makes site scrollable